kammitama5/kammitama5.github.io/_posts/2021-7-22-Thursday-July-22nd.md

 ## RLOS Week 10 Checkpoint 2, Puzzles, and a new mentor

 ## It's Week 10
 - We had our checkpoint 2 today, and I was the first speaker!
-I was not nervous because I was tired.
+I was not nervous because I was tired, but I've been told I did an amazing job.
 - I've been less busy this week, but very tired.
 I got to the point of going out during the day to get a maple-coffee smoothie at a nearby place (and I do not drink coffee; I'm a tea person, thank you colonialism!).
 - I got up at 3am to attend a session related to work I am doing for my thesis (foundational work),